username123-spec/GFRIEND/README.md

 - [PKU-SafeRLHF](https://github.com/PKU-Alignment/safe-rlhf) A human-annotated preference dataset, containing over 300,000 human-labeled comparison data points, covering preferences for usefulness and harmlessness, aimed at promoting research on the safe alignment of large language models.

-2. **Medical Domain Dataset**: To verify the effectiveness of the method in specialized scenarios, the paper also constructed a medical preference dataset simulating a low-resource environment.
+2. **Medical Domain Dataset**: To verify the effectiveness of the method in specialized scenarios, the paper constructed a medical preference dataset simulating a low-resource environment based on the [iCliniq](https://www.icliniq.com/) dataset.
 The dataset consists of 3,500 entries, with 3,000 used for training and 500 for validation.
 The data is derived from anonymized segments of real clinical conversations and publicly available medical data.
 It has undergone deduplication, normalization, anonymization, and expert annotation to form a structured preference format of (question, answer_pos, answer_neg).

 When reproducing or conducting research using the above datasets, please note the following points: